Ruoyan0103/franken-AL/docs/topics/installation.md

 The `mace-torch` package requires a version of `e3nn` which *may* conflict with `fairchem-core`, see [this relevant issue](https://github.com/ACEsuit/mace/issues/555).
 If this is occurring, and you need both `fairchem` and `mace`, simply install `mace-torch` *after* `fairchem-core` so that the version of `e3nn` being installed is compatible with `mace-torch`.
 The models currently implemented from `fairchem` **do not need** `e3nn`.
 ```

+### SevenNet

+Franken also supports the [SevenNet model](https://arxiv.org/abs/2402.03789) by Park et al. as implemented in the [`sevennet`](https://github.com/MDIL-SNU/SevenNet) library.
+We have only tested the SevenNet-0 model trained on the materials project dataset, but support for other models should be possible (open an issue if you encounter any problem).

 ### SchNet OC20 (fairchem, formerly OCP)
 We support the [SchNet model](https://arxiv.org/abs/1706.08566) by Schütt et al. as implemented in the [`fairchem`](https://fair-chem.github.io/) library by Meta's FAIR.
 The pre-training was done on the [Open Catalyst dataset](https://fair-chem.github.io/core/datasets/oc20.html).
 To use it as a backbone for `franken`, install the `fairchem` library
 ```bash